bbusenius/History-of-Guatemala-2nd-Grade/units/unit1/lesson2.md

   - In Week 10, review timeline additions (e.g., mask sketch) for Unit 1 connection; no formal rubric, based on effort and relevance.

 ## Differentiation Strategies
 - **Advanced Learners**: Add complex patterns to the mask or narrate a detailed story; write an additional dictation sentence (e.g., “They made masks”).
+Have the child read on his or her own.
 - **Struggling Learners**: Pre-draw a face outline on the plate; focus narration on one idea (e.g., “Corn was food”); allow tracing for dictation.
 - **Kinesthetic Learners**: Wear the mask and act out a brief ceremony after crafting.
 - **Visual Learners**: Use mask images or the artifact to inspire design and discussion.

 ## Time Estimates
 - Introduction: 5 minutes
-- Main Activity: 30 minutes (10 min craft, 5 min primary source, 5 min picture study, 5 min dictation, 5 min discussion)
+- Main Activity: 45 minutes (10 min storytelling, 10 min learning about masks, 10 min craft, 5 min primary source, 5 min picture study, 5 min dictation)
-- Narration: 10 minutes
+- Narration: 5 minutes
 - Closing: 5 minutes
-- Total: 50 minutes (extended from 45 minutes to accommodate picture study without reducing other activities)
+- Total: 60 minutes

 ## Prerequisite Knowledge or Skills
 - **Student**: Basic coloring, cutting, and writing skills (with adult help); familiarity with the Maya from Lesson 1.